W427697/Discord-/docs/api/parameters.md

 Default: `false`

-Setting this to `true` will prevent the [play function](../writing-stories/play-function.md) from failing and showing a warning when an uncaught exception is thrown.
+Setting this to `true` will prevent the [play function](../writing-stories/play-function.md) from failing and showing a warning when unhandled errors are thrown during rendering or playing.

+Unhandled errors might cause false positive assertions, they can be ignored by setting this parameter to `true`.

 ---